redis/redis-doc/commands/restore-asking.md

-The `RESTORE-ASKING` command is an internal command.
+The `RESTORE-ASKING` command is internal.

 It is used by a Redis cluster master during slot migration.